c-kendrick/finance-tool/README.md

 ### LocalStorage API
 The application utilises the browser's native `localStorage` API for persistent client-side data management.

 > **Why I chose it:** I set out to build a strictly "local-first" application.
-By storing income, expense, and budget data directly in the browser, the app guarantees absolute data privacy—the user's financial metrics never leave their machine.
+By storing income, expense, and budget data directly in the browser, the app guarantees absolute data privacy.
+The user's financial metrics never leave their machine.
 This approach also ensures zero-latency data retrieval and demonstrates how to manage persistent state without relying on backend databases or complex authentication loops.

 ### Roadmap & Future Iterations
 * **Data Export:** Implement a feature to export `localStorage` data to a CSV file for user backup.